Concept video

 after effects / indesign / sketch / illustrator

-For this second part, we were asked to create a dissonant vending machine interaction, considering its implications to the user and how the user's emotional state may change with the behavior of the machine.
+This project interrogated the field of Interaction Design by focusing on the integration of a screen-based and physical interaction of a vending machine.
+We were asked to create a dissonant vending machine interaction, considering its implications to the user and how the user's emotional state may change with the behavior of the machine.
 "Is there a design opportunity to consider 'machines behaving badly?'" we were asked.

-CONCEPT DEVELOPMENT
+CONCEPT

 Official refugee screening process.
 Source: worldrelief.org